Divide-By-0/blog/content/posts/movies.md

 - **3 Idiots**: 10/10.
 Rewatched this after 10 years.
 This is my favorite Bollywood film of all time; a touching story told through an educational satire.
 Has some legendary songs and probably shaped a good amount of my young identity.

 - **Clue**: 9/10.
 Really incredible adaptation (of the board game!).
 Probably my favorite movie pre-1990, they did a great job making murder lighthearted and keeping the audience guessing.

+- **Aaron Swartz: The Internet's Own Boy**: 10/10.
+Aaron's death was an abhorrent tragedy, but his life and values were incredibly uplifting and inspiring.
+This documentary is incredibly personal for me: nearly all the values that I try to uphold are either directly inspired by or were deeply held by Aaron.
+My life has been significantly impacted by both his story and the projects he worked on: my entire life right now is focused on improving trust in governance and open access education, things Aaron deeply cared about.
+I cried probably 5 times in this documentary, even though I already knew the entire story: my rating is extemely biased.

 - **Howl's Moving Castle**: 10/10.
 My first Studio Ghibli film.
 Incredible character design, animation, and story.